shuoniu-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

 This FPGA tutorial demonstrates how to set latency constraints to pipes and LSUs accesses and how to confirm that the compiler respected the latency control directive.

 ### Use Model
 **Note**: The APIs described in this section are experimental.
-Future versions of latency controls may change these APIs in ways that are incompatible with the version described here.
+Future versions of latency controls might change these APIs in ways that are incompatible with the version described here.

 Latency controls APIs are provided on member functions `read()` and `write()` of class `ext::intel::experimental::pipe` and on member functions `load()` and `store()` of class `ext::intel::experimental::lsu`.
 Other than the latency controls support, the experimental `pipe` and `lsu` are identical to `ext::intel::pipe` and `ext::intel::lsu`.
-The experimental `pipe` and `lsu` are also provided by <sycl/ext/intel/fpga_extensions.hpp>.
+The experimental `pipe` and `lsu` are also provided by `<sycl/ext/intel/fpga_extensions.hpp>`.

-Those member functions listed above can take in a property list instance (`ext::oneapi::experimental::properties`) as a function argument, which can contain latency controls properties `latency_anchor_id` and `latency_constraint`.
+These `read()`, `write()`, `load()`, and `store()` member functions can take a property list instance (`ext::oneapi::experimental::properties`) as a function argument, which can contain the following latency controls properties:

-* `ext::intel::experimental::latency_anchor_id<N>`, where `N` is a signed integer: A label that can be associated with the pipes and LSUs functions listed above.
+* `ext::intel::experimental::latency_anchor_id<N>`, where `N` is a signed integer

+   A label that can be associated with the pipes and LSUs functions listed above.
 This label can then be referenced by the `latency_constraint` properties to define relative latency constraints.
 Functions with this property will be referred to as "labeled functions".

-* `ext::intel::experimental::latency_constraint<A, B, C>`: A constraint than can be associated with the pipes and LSUs functions listed above.
+* `ext::intel::experimental::latency_constraint<A, B, C>`

+    A constraint than can be associated with the pipes and LSUs functions listed above.
 It provides a latency constraint between this function and a different labeled function.
 Functions which have this property will be referred to as "constrained functions".
+This constraint has  the following parameters:

    * `A` is a signed integer: The label of the labeled function which is constrained relative to the constrained function.
    * `B` is an enum value: The type of constraint, can be `latency_control_type::exact` (exact latency), `latency_control_type::max` (maximum latency), and `latency_control_type::min` (minimum latency).
    * `C` is a signed integer: The relative clock cycle difference between the labeled function and the constrained function, that the constraint should infer subject to the type of constraint (exact/max/main).

 ### Simple Code Example
-This first example shows how to use latency controls on pipes.
-It also uses a function acting as both labeled function and constrained function:
+The following example shows you how to use latency controls on pipes.
+The example also uses a function acting as both labeled function and constrained function:
 ```cpp
 using namespace sycl;
 using Pipe1 = ext::intel::experimental::pipe<class PipeClass1, int, 8>;